Summer travel 2021: Things are booking up, but you can still plan a getaway - KION546

 Shevlin says about 20 people a day have been added recently to a Facebook group she administers with nearly 8,000 members where would-be Cape San Blas renters outline the types of properties they’re looking for and owners and property management companies tied to hundreds of rentals try to match their requests.
 Right now, renter queries are going unanswered.
 No inventory, she says.

-But while some of the United States’ sought-after beach destinations, lakes and national parks may be booking up for summer, hope is not lost for the growing group of vaccinated travelers ready to bust out of their bubbles.
+But while some of the United States’ sought-after beach destinations, lakes and national parks are heading into a far busier Memorial Day weekend than last year and may be booking up for summer, hope is not lost for the growing group of vaccinated travelers ready to bust out of their bubbles.
 It just may take some strategizing and a little more of that well-practiced pandemic flexibility.

 Note that the CDC is advising Americans to delay travel until they are fully vaccinated.